Bazs/structure_from_motion/README.md

 1. Install the Python requirements.
 1. Invoke `make demo`.

-**Note**: On Mac OS the default `make` version is too old, please install a moder version using `brew install`.
+**Note**: On Mac OS the default `make` version is too old, please install a modern version using `brew install`.
 The new version will be available under the `gmake` alias.

 ## Sources